Two Pioneering Diversity Studies from the League

 Both reports offer insights based on rigorous data and careful methodologies.
 Racial/Ethnic and Gender Diversity in the Orchestra Field uses longitudinal data – going back nearly 40 years in some cases – to identify trends and to ultimately establish a baseline of where we stand today.
 Forty Years of Fellowships also looks back – examining the efficacy of one of the field's most common strategies for addressing the homogeneity of the musicians who play on stage – while looking forward: Forty Years of Fellowships contains a number of recommendations that could be used to strengthen not only fellowship programs but diversity efforts of all kinds.

 These reports build on the League's ongoing commitment to provide leadership and resources in support of orchestras' efforts to better reflect the communities they serve.
-The League is excited to continue, though all our channels – e.g., our magazine stories, our research, our resource center, major convenings, and partnerships – to serve as a catalyst for change.
+The League is excited to continue, though all our channels – e.g., our magazine stories, our research, our Diversity and Inclusion Resource Center, major convenings, and partnerships – to serve as a catalyst for change.